Preparing for home care

 - Vital details such as name, address, date of birth and next of kin

-- Any health conditions you’re living with and the support you require, including personal care, mobility, hearing & eyesight and night time care needs
+- Any health conditions you’re living with and the support you require, including personal care, mobility, hearing & eyesight and night time care needs, alongside clinical care needs

 - Medical information including medication and other professionals involved in your care